 Union offers 12 intercollegiate sports for men: Baseball, basketball, crew, cross country, football, ice hockey, indoor track and field, lacrosse, outdoor track and field, soccer, swimming and diving, tennis.

 Union offers 13 intercollegiate sports for women: Basketball, crew, cross country, field hockey, ice hockey, indoor track and field, lacrosse, outdoor track and field, soccer, softball, swimming and diving, tennis, volleyball.

-All but two programs are NCAA Division III and compete in the Liberty League (a 10-school conference that also includes Clarkson University, Hamilton College, Hobart College, Rensselaer Polytechnic Institute, the University of Rochester, St. Lawrence University, Skidmore College, Vassar College and William Smith College.
+All but two programs are NCAA Division III and compete in the Liberty League that also includes Bard College, Clarkson University, Hobart and William Smith Colleges, Ithaca College, Rensselaer Polytechnic Institute, Rochester Institute of Technology, the University of Rochester, St. Lawrence University, Skidmore College and Vassar College.

 Men’s and women’s ice hockey are NCAA Division I and play in the ECACHL (a 12-school conference that also includes Brown University, Clarkson University, Colgate University, Dartmouth University, Harvard University, Princeton University, Quinnipiac University, Rensselaer Polytechnic Institute, St. Lawrence University and Yale University).